alemart/surgescript/docs/tutorials/loops.md

 Foreach
 -------

-Foreach loops are used to iterate throughout collections (such as Arrays).
-Basically: for each element `x` in the collection, do something with `x`.
+Foreach loops are used to iterate throughout iterable collections (such as [Arrays](/reference/array) and [Dictionaries](/reference/dictionary)).
+Basically: for each element `x` in the iterable collection, do something with `x`.
 The syntax is as follows:

 ```
 foreach(element in collection) {